calyxir/calyx/README.md

 THe goal of Futil is to be able to express specifications of circuits on a range of this continuum so that you can start off with a representation that is mostly control (and close to the source Fuse program) and then gradually lower the specification into mostly structure.

+## Things that are broken / Things to do
+ - Port widths are not actually meaningful at the moment.
+You can put any number, string, or any racket value really on a wire.
+Please don't abuse this power for bad.
+ Eventually you will only be able to put a n bit number on a n bit wire.
+ - Umm...so about the multiplication example.
+It works nicely for small numbers, like 3 and 5, but once the numbers get bigger than 7 it starts giving you the wrong answers.
+I assure you that this is entirely intended behavior.
+ - Tests are a good thing I hear
+ - Figure out the proper way to merge memory in parallel composition
+ - My vizualizer currently doesn't have animated animals carrying values along the wires
+ - Racket contracts are something I should look into
+ - Output sensible error messages.
+Atm I am the only person who would have any idea what errors mean.

 ## Details
 The basic unit of Futil is a `module`.
 Modules carry around structure and optionally control.